mozilla/legal-docs/firefox_privacy_notice/en-US.md

 ## Things you should know

-Firefox automatically connects to us and our service providers to provide updates, security, Snippets, Firefox Health Report and other features.
+Firefox automatically connects to us and our service providers to provide updates, security, Snippets, Firefox Health Report, and other features.
 {: #essential-features }

 * Browser and add-ons updates
   {: #auto-updates }

-	Browser Updates: Once per day, Firefox sends the following info to Mozilla when it checks for browser updates: your Firefox version information, language preference, operating system and version.
+	Browser Updates: Once per day, Firefox sends the following info to Mozilla when it checks for browser updates: your Firefox version information, language preference, operating system, and version.
 You can [turn off updates by following these instructions](https://support.mozilla.org/kb/how-stop-firefox-automatically-making-connections#w_auto-update-checking) but it may leave you open to security vulnerabilities.

 	Add-ons Blocklist: Firefox contacts Mozilla once per day to check for add-on information to check for malicious add-ons.
 This includes, for example: browser version, OS and version, locale, total number of requests, time of last request, time of day, IP address, and the list of add-ons you have installed.
-You can [turn off meta data updates](https://blog.mozilla.org/addons/how-to-opt-out-of-add-on-metadata-updates/) at any time, but it may leave you open to security vulnerabilities.
+You can [turn off metadata updates](https://blog.mozilla.org/addons/how-to-opt-out-of-add-on-metadata-updates/) at any time, but it may leave you open to security vulnerabilities.

 * Snippets
   {: #snippets }